 On April 11, 2014, JB Therapeutics Inc. completed a reverse acquisition with Corbus Pharmaceuticals Holdings Inc. ("CPHI") and changed its name to Corbus Pharmaceuticals, Inc. ("Corbus").
 Upon the consummation of the reverse acquisition, Corbus became a wholly owned subsidiary of CPHI which continues to operate the business of Corbus.
 As part of the reverse acquisition, CPHI issued 9,000,000 shares of common stock to holders of Corbus common and preferred stock in exchange for a total of 5,964,649 common shares outstanding on an as converted basis.
-In addition, the holders of warrants to purchase common stock of Corbus received warrants, or the Replacement Warrants, to purchase 377,839 shares of CPHI common stock with an exercise price of ranging from \$0.60 to \$0.66.
+In addition, the holders of warrants to purchase common stock of Corbus received warrants, or the Replacement Warrants, to purchase 27,839 shares of CPHI common stock with an exercise price of \$0.60.
+The holders of warrants to purchase common stock of Corbus received warrants, or the Additional Replacement Warrants, to purchase 350,000 shares of CPHI common stock with an exercise price of \$0.66.
 In addition, holders of Corbus Series A preferred stock received warrants to purchase 917,612 shares of common stock of CPHI.
 Finally, holders of outstanding options of Corbus received, in substitution for such options, options to purchase an aggregate of 905,334 shares of CPHI common stock with exercise prices ranging from \$0.11 to \$0.17 per share.
 All share and per share amounts presented in these consolidated financial statements for the six months ended June 30, 2014 and 2013 and the accompanying financial statements for the years ended December 31, 2013 and 2012 have been retroactively restated to reflect the 1.5089 exchange ratio of Corbus shares for CPHI shares in the reverse acquisition.
 In connection with CPHI formation in December 2013, CPHI sold an aggregate of 6,000,000 shares of common stock for an aggregate of \$120,000 (\$0.02 per share).
 Immediately prior to the reverse acquisition, CPHI had 6,000,000 shares outstanding.